 The example of both Mother Theresa of Kolkata and St. Therese of Lisieux show us that even the simplest and smallest of tasks, if done with great love, can give glory to God.

-Resource: our Virtual Pilgrimage on St. Teresa of Kolkata (coming soon to YouTube)
+Resource: our Virtual Pilgrimage on St. Teresa of Kolkata (watch on YouTube here)